OctopusDeploy/docs/src/shared-content/scripts/create-aws-account-scripts.include.md

     return $items
 }

-$apikey = 'API-YOURAPIKEY' # Get this from your profile
+$apikey = 'API-YOUR-KEY' # Get this from your profile
 $OctopusUrl = 'https://youroctourl' # Your Octopus Server address
 $spaceName = "default"
 $spaceId = ""